ubuntu-flutter-community/musicpod/README.md

 ### Caching

-Both local covers and remote covers are cached in a `CoverStore` and a `UrlStore` after they have been loaded/fetched.
+Both local covers and remote covers are cached in `LocalCoverService` and a `OnlineArtService` after they have been loaded/fetched.

 ### Performance

 Reading the local covers and fetching remote covers for radio data happens inside additional second [dart isolates](https://dart.dev/language/isolates).
+When idle MusiPod's CPU power consumption is 0%.
+For a 10 years old intel dual core, the CPU usage is about 2% while playing music, since only the parts are redrawn which need to be, thanks to watch_it.

 ### Persistence

-Preferences are stored with [shared_preferences](https://pub.dev/packages/shared_preferences).
+Preferences are stored with [shared_preferences](https://pub.dev/packages/shared_preferences), collections are stored inside basic json files on our computer.